 The bank statement must be reconciled by the treasurer in a timely manner.
 A sample form in Appendix 2 of this handbook outlines the reconciliation process.
 The bank statement usually has a form on the back that can be used for this purpose.
 Those PTAs using accounting programs to maintain their records should utilize the reconciliation function of the program.
-Once the treasurer has reconciled the bank statement, this report is then taken to the board meetings for the board to approve.
+Once the treasurer has reconciled the bank statement, this report is then given to the president to review and sign.